Dina bint Abdul-Hamid

-Dina bint Abdul-Hamid (دينا بنت عبد الحميد; 15 December 1929 – 21 August 2019) was a Hashemite princess and the Queen of Jordan from 1955 until 1957 as the first wife of King Hussein.
+Dina bint Abdul-Hamid (دينا بنت عبد الحميد; 15 December 1929 – 21 August 2019) was a Hashemite princess and Queen of Jordan from 1955 until 1957 as the first wife of King Hussein.
 She was the mother to Hussein's oldest child, Princess Alia bint Hussein.
 She and the king were married from 1955 to 1957, and in 1970 she married a high-ranking official in the PLO.
 She was a graduate of the University of Cambridge and a lecturer in English literature at Cairo University.

 Early life and education

 Dina was born on 15 December 1929 in Cairo, Kingdom of Egypt to Sharif Abdul-Hamid bin Muhammad Abdul-Aziz Al-Aun (1898–1955) and his wife, Fahria Brav (died 1982).
-A member of the House of Hashim, she was entitled to use the honorific title sharifa of Mecca as an agnatic descendant of Hasan ibn Ali, the grandson of the Islamic prophet Muhammad.
+A member of the House of Hashim, she had the honorific title sharifa of Mecca as an agnatic descendant of Hasan ibn Ali, the grandson of Muhammad.
 Dina was also a third cousin of her future father-in-law, King Talal of Jordan.
 Through her mother, Dina was connected to Egypt's Circassian elite.
 Her father and uncles claimed a waqf that consisted of nearly 2,000 feddans.

 Like many children of the landed Arab aristocracy, Dina was sent to a boarding school in England.
 She next obtained a degree in English literature from Girton College, Cambridge University, and a post graduate diploma in social science from Bedford College, London.

 After her return home, she began to teach English literature and philosophy at the University of Cairo while residing in the affluent suburb of Maadi with her parents.
 As a young woman, Dina was considered beautiful, highly educated, sophisticated and emancipated.
 She was well-liked by her entourage and friends.